 Here, we have checked whether B4, C4, D4, and E4 cells are equal to “East”, “Boston”, “Crackers”, and “Whole Wheat” respectively.
 OR will trigger the action if any of the conditions match.

-What happens when we want to conditional format the dataset containing specific multiple Products?
-For Example, we have multiple products such as Chocolate Chip, Brian, and Whole Wheat.
-In this case, we want to highlight all the rows that contain these certain Products.
+We have multiple products such as Chocolate Chip, Bran, and Whole Wheat.
+We want to highlight all the rows that contain these certain Products.

-Step 2: Repeat Steps 1 to 4 from Method 1, for this particular case, Replace the formula in Format values where the formula is true dialog box with the following formula.
+- Repeat the Steps from Method 1.
+Replace the formula in Format values where the formula is true dialog box with the following:

 =OR(ISNUMBER(SEARCH($G$4:$G$7,$C4)))